agsb/milliForth-6502/README.md

 ## Inner Interpreter

-The FIG-Forth (1980) for 6502 uses Indirect Thread Code (ITC) as inner interpreter.
+The FIG-Forth (1980) for 6502 uses Indirect Thread Code (ITC)
+    as inner interpreter.

 The miniForth, sectorforth and milliForth use Direct Thread Code (DTC)

 This Forth for 6502, will be done using two models:

-    with classic DTC as milli-Forth-x86 ~ now with 640 bytes and
+    with classic Direct Thread Code ~ now with 640 bytes and
-    with Minimal Thread Code (MTC) ~ (still wait)
+    with Minimal Thread Code (MTC) ~ now with 623 bytes

 (later we will compare both, but DTC will win for less size)